plentymarkets/plugin-elastic-export-google-shopping/meta/documents/user_guide_en.md

             File name
         </td>
         <td>
-            The file name must have the ending <b>.csv</b> for google shopping to be able to import the file successfully.
+            The file name must have the ending <b>.csv</b> for Google Shopping to be able to import the file successfully.
         </td>
     </tr>
     <tr>